MinBZK/mijn-bureau-infra/docs/docs/components/openproject.md

 - **OIDC Authentication**: Single sign-on using Keycloak
 - **User Provisioning**: Automatic account creation from OIDC provider
 - **Group Mapping**: Synchronization of user groups and permissions

+The internal authentication mechanism is bypassed to enable direct Single sign-on.
+To login with an internal user (for instance the admin user) use the URL: `https://<global.hostname.openproject>.<global.domain>/login/internal`